 - Cut a small rectangular opening in the center of one side of a sleeve.

-- Tape the top edge of the opening to the back of the sleeve.
-The tape seals the bottom of the top pocket.
+- Tape the top edge of the opening to the sleeve to seal the bottom of the top pocket.

 Use plain masking tape or choose tape that matches the color of the felt that will go into the pocket.